 If that query returns any rows, your database suffers from this issue.

-#2 Updated by EgS about 2 months ago
+#2 Updated by EgS almost 2 years ago

 - Subject changed from Database: buffer.lastseenmsgid is greater than the most recent messageid actually recoeded for said buffer. to Database: buffer.lastseenmsgid is greater than the most recent messageid actually recorded for said buffer.

 From a functional point of view, this is not a bug.
 At least, to the best of my knowledge. :)

 If I recall correctly, the lastseenmsgid is simply set according to the largest value of the message model in the client.
 At the time this is done, all messages in the respective buffer have been seen, and since message ids are monotonically increasing, no new message with a lower message id can be added to /any/ buffer.
 Accordingly, this will not lead to incorrectly mark messages as already seen.